Kauai is renowned for its magical and green nature, and Kōkeʻe State Park is one of those jaw-dropping places on the island.

-Situated in the northwest part of the Kauai island, the gorgeous Kōkeʻe State Park is a 4,345-acre natural wonder teeming with wildflowers fields, mountain plateau, colorful and tropical forests, rich with flora and fauna, and many hiking trails.
+Situated in the northwest part of Kauai Island, the gorgeous Kōkeʻe State Park is a 4,345-acre natural wonder teeming with wildflower fields, mountain plateau, colorful and tropical forests, rich with flora and fauna, and many hiking trails.

 It is one of the most beautiful places on Kauai and one of the best in Hawaii as a whole!
 It is a must-visit on any Kauai road trip itinerary!